Iowa College Decision Day

 Some activities included 5th grade students writing letters to seniors congratulating them on making such an important decision about their future – these students also shared a future goal of their own as part of the elementary counseling curriculum unit on college and careers.
 All 8th grade students visited a college campus or career/vocational program based on the student’s area of interest from research conducted earlier in the year.
 Seniors visited the Guidance Office to sign the College Decision Day banner and placed a pin on a map of Iowa or the United States to provide a visual representation of where the Class of 2015 will be heading after graduation.
 In addition, all district staff were invited to wear their favorite college shirts/sweatshirts/gear (ideally, alumni gear) and to share with students their personal journey from high school to where they are today.
 This allowed students to see the multiple paths their teachers have taken to arrive at a similar career and very few have similar journeys.
 College Decision Day provided staff and students the opportunity to embody the district’s core values and look to the future.
 Younger students were able to see their positive role models make important decisions that will impact the rest of their lives, and those younger students can start preparing now -- for success in college, career, and civic life.

-Pre-registration for College Decision Day was included in the 3-Step Process registration.
+Pre-registration for College Decision Day was included in the Course to College registration.
 Complete this form to register or confirm your pre-registration and get the most out of College Decision Day for your school!